Carrot Cake

 9. Oil a 9 x 13” glass baking pan.

-10. Bake 30 – 35 minutes or until it feels cooked in the middle of the cake when touched.
+10. Bake 30 - 35 minutes or until it feels cooked in the middle of the cake when touched.
 You cannot use the clean toothpick method with this recipe, as it comes out clean prior to being fully cooked.
-The cake should round at the top and possible crack on a little bit when fully cooked.
+The cake should dome at the top and possibly crack a little bit when fully cooked.

 Tips